Credit Karma Money Spend Account Review

 At the time that I’m writing this, visiting my Credit Karma Money Spend account settings shows a section under Transaction Limits that says “We’re working to provide surcharge-free ATM usage with a surcharge-free network.
 Once this launches, you’ll see a map to locate thousands of free, in-network ATMs.”
 Despite this, the Spend account is actually part of the Allpoint network, which provides more than 55,000+ fee-free ATMs.
 In fact, you can locate such ATMs by visiting the “Find an ATM” tab in the app.
 I’d suspect that this conflicting information is a symptom of the account still being in beta.
 Regardless, as I can say from experience, the Allpoint network is pretty vast, so you should be okay finding a fee-free machine in your area.

 As John Lennon once sang, “Instant karma’s gonna get you.”
 Well, now that motto shines on in a new way with Credit Karma Money Spend.
 When you use your debit card, there’s a chance (emphasis on chance) that you might get your purchase comped thanks to Instant Karma.
-Transactions over $1 are apparently eligible for this perk, although the reimbursement benefit is capped at $5,000.
+Any transaction is apparently eligible for this perk, with the reimbursement minimum benefit coming in at $1 and the cap sitting at $5,000.
 Incidentally, this is somewhat similar to the main gimmick of Bella Loves Me, which is another digital banking account I recently reviewed.

 Final Thoughts on Credit Karma Money Spend

-As for other potential benefits, I do like the idea (and fitting name) of Instant Karma, but it’s hard to imagine that most customers would see much value from this overall.
-Of course, it’s also hard to say what percentage of transactions are being rewarded.
+As for other potential benefits, I do like the idea (and fitting name) of Instant Karma, but it’s hard to say how much value most customers would see from this overall.
+Of course, it’s also difficult to guess what percentage of transactions are being rewarded.
 Meanwhile, if you’re a resident of Florida or New York, your exclusion from this program makes it even less worthwhile.

 At the end of the day, there’s really not much I find objectionable with Credit Karma Money Spend — it’s just that I think there are better options.
 Personally, even though the account isn’t as attractive for new members as it was back in the day, I still think SoFi Money is a better overall pick.
 Also, if you enjoy the idea of Instant Karma, the very new Bella Loves Me may also be worth a shot.
 But, if you’re a Credit Karma fan and/or already have a Save account, then perhaps opening a Spend account will make sense for you.